 Help us feed these precious people of Pakistan, physically, mentally and spiritually.

 To give online, please click here.
-Simply add your donation amount next to the “PAKISTAN MISSION” box.
+Select “PAKISTAN MISSION” in the Fund box, add your donation amount and fill in the rest of the form.

 Feed the Hungry Tribes (FHT) is an outreach mission, anchored in the love of GOD and dedicated to the isolated tribal villagers of Pakistan.
 Since 2008 FHT has conducted tours to nourish as many hungry tribes as possible with resources available.
 We conduct home visits, provide food and drinking water, and share the love of GOD.
 We answer questions critical to the eternal life of these tribal villagers.
 We conduct Bible studies and mentor leaders for GOD to carry on in our absence.